 Note: It is important to understand that these allocations should be verified by an architect.
-The City of O'Fallon should expect an increase in the total square feet to accommodate building envelop, circulation and some mechanical spaces.
+The City of O'Fallon should expect an increase in the total square feet to accommodate building envelope, circulation, and some mechanical spaces.
+The City could consider constructing the project in phases.